thoomkuzhymatthew/EPL_arb_betting/docs/eda.md

     <a href="backtesting.html">Backtesting</a>
 </div>

-# Exploratory Data Analysis

-# Investigation of Odds Mispricings
+## Investigation of Odds Mispricings
 In simple unidirectional betting, we are most often 'gambling' because odds are priced in a way where the bookmakers always have an edge over us (in a large sample, of course).
 Hence, to further refine our strategy, we want to investigate if there are any mispricings in odds that we can potentially exploit in our discretionary strategies.

 <img src="home_win_probabilities.svg" alt="Implied vs Actual Probabilities for Home Wins" style="max-width: 100%; height: auto; display: block; margin: auto;">